Jess Fishlock: Coaching career

 In 2012, Fishlock was the first team coach for her former team, Cardiff City Ladies FC, alongside Manager Jamie Sherwood.

 In Melbourne City FC's inaugural season in 2015–16, Fishlock was a player-assistant coach alongside head coach Joe Montemurro.
 She returned in the same role for the 2016–17 season.

 Midway through City's 2016–17 season, head coach Joe Montemurro became the chief assistant coach of Melbourne City men's team, and Fishlock was promoted to player-head coach.
 In February 2017, she coached Melbourne City to its second consecutive W-League Grand Final title and scored a goal in the 2–0 win over Perth Glory.
 With the win, she became the first player-coach to win the league title in the W-League's history.

 In October 2017, Melbourne City FC announced that Fishlock would be returning for the 2017–18 season as a player-assistant coach.

+Following her retirement from playing internationally in October 2025, on 18 February 2026, it was announced that Fishlock was joining the Welsh coaching staff as a technical assistant ahead of their 3 March 2027 World Cup qualifying game against the Czech Republic, with head coach Rhian Wilkinson saying "Jess is still a player for Seattle and she's just retired from the national team so she will be eased into it.
+In that way, it's slightly different than the other technical staff, but she will be putting in a shift for sure."